Folk dances of Sindh: Overview

 Dances of Sindh include the famous Ho-Jamalo and Dhammal.
-Common dances include Jhumar/Jhumir (Different from Jhumar dance of South Punjab), Kafelo, Dandio, Talli and Jhamelo however none of these have survived as much as Ho-Jamalo, Jhumir and dhammal.
-In marriages and on other occasions, a special type of songs are sung these are known as Ladas/Sehra/Geech and these are sung to celebrate the occasion of marriage, birth and on other special occasions, these are mostly performed by women.
+Other common dances include Jhumar/Jhumir (different from the Jhumar dance of South Punjab), Kafelo, Dandio, Talli and Jhamelo.
+However, none of these have survived as much as Ho-Jamalo, Jhumir and Dhammal.
+At weddings, childbirth and other special occasions, a special type of song is sung, known as Ladas, Sehra or Geech.
+These are mostly performed by women.